Reserve Recycling

 Does reserve recycling always mean buying government bonds?

-No. Sovereign bonds are a common destination because they fit reserve-management needs, but reserve recycling can also involve deposits, agency securities, and other reserve-eligible foreign assets.
+No. Sovereign bonds are a common destination because they fit reserve-management needs, but reserve recycling can also involve deposits, bills, agency securities, and other reserve-eligible foreign assets.

 Is reserve recycling the same as sovereign wealth investment?